 Explore how far we’ve come, together.

-It’s also a call to action to prepare for the work ahead as we embark on PEAK’s next chapter—empowering grants professionals to lead the way in operationalizing equity in philanthropy.
+Our 25th anniversary in 2021 was a celebration of community and all that we’ve accomplished to date.
+It was also a call to action to prepare for the work ahead as we embark on PEAK’s next chapter—empowering grants professionals to lead the way in operationalizing equity in philanthropy.

 A 25th anniversary highlight: A dynamic CEO panel of PEAK’s Satonya Fair, Kresge Foundation’s Rip Rapson, Ford Foundation’s Darren Walker, and GEO’s Marcus Walton reflects on philanthropy’s evolution and challenges ahead, and discusses how grants professionals can lead the way as change agents for operationalizing equity.

 At our 2021 annual meeting, President and CEO Satonya Fair and the Board of Directors announced plans for PEAK’s “next chapter,” guided by a new strategic framework that will define our goals and guide our work in the years ahead

 We also articulated what “PEAK” stands for—Principles, Equity, Advocacy, Knowledge—and unveiled evolved branding that keeps PEAK’s visual identity in step with our bold aspirations to transform philanthropy.

 PEAK releases 2020 Grants Management Salary Report.
 First started in 2003 as the Salary Survey, the report shows the evolution and growth of the profession as key to organizational strategy.
 Key findings explore differences in pay within gender, race, education, sexual orientation, job band, and more.